-- O Never send or store passwords in email. - Many of us can end up with as many as 10 or more passwords for different accounts in our daily lives.
-Keeping track of which password goes where can be a challenge. - If you have a lot of passwords, you can store the passwords in an encrypted (password protected) file or use a management system like LastPass, 1Password, KeePass. - O Don't keep passwords under your keyboard or written down on a piece of paper on your desk in your office.
+- O Never send or store passwords in email. - O If you have a lot of passwords, you can store the passwords in an encrypted (password protected) MS Word file or use a management system like LastPass or Bitwarden. - O Don't keep passwords under your keyboard or written down on a piece of paper on your desk in your office. - O Don't keep using default passwords.
+They're not secure.
+Change it to anything else.